gplcart/gplcart/README.md

 - Tons of hooks
 - Command line support (extensible)
 - Ability to rewrite almost any core method from a module (no monkey patching, "VQ mods")
-- Supports both PHP and TWIG templates (you can even mix them!)
+- Supports any template engine, including [TWIG](https://github.com/gplcart/twig)
 - Supports versioned dependencies for modules and 3-d party libraries

 For owners: